Principles of learning: Requirements

-Laws of Learning Applied to Learning Games
+Laws of learning applied to learning games

 The principles of learning have been presented as an explanation for why learning games (the use of games to introduce material, improve understanding, or increase retention) can show such incredible results.
 This impacts flow and motivation and increases the positive feelings toward the activity, which links back to the principles of exercise, readiness, and effect.
 Games use immersion and engagement as ways to create riveting experiences for players, which is part of the principle of intensity.
 Finally, part of the primary appeal of games is that they are fun.
 Although fun is hard to define, it is clear that it involves feelings such as engagement, satisfaction, pleasure, and enjoyment which are part of the principle of effect.